neo4j-contrib/py2neo/docs/data.rst

 .. note:: For convenience, the members of ``py2neo.data`` can also be imported directly from ``py2neo``.

-**Py2neo** provides a rich set of data types for working with graph data.
+**Py2neo** provides a rich set of data types for working with both graph and record-based data.
-These types are completely compatible with Neo4j but can also be used independently.
+The graph types are completely compatible with Neo4j but can also be used independently.
 They include the fundamental entities :class:`.Node` and :class:`.Relationship` as well as classes that represent collections of these entities.

 Graph data classes have been designed to work together using standard operations, most notably set operations.